mintar/pico_flexx_driver/README.md

 ##### `/pico_flexx/points`
 Bandwidth: 720 KB per message (@5 Hz: ~3600 KB/s, @45 Hz: ~ 32400 KB/s)

 This is the point cloud created by the sensor.
-It contains 6 fields in the following order: X, Y, Z, Noise (float), Intensity (16-Bit), Gray (8-Bit).
+It contains 7 fields in the following order: X, Y, Z, Noise (float), Intensity (16-Bit), Gray (8-Bit), Confidence (8-Bit).
 The 3D points themselves are undistorted, while the 2D coordinates of the points are distorted.
 The point cloud is organized, so that the each point belongs to the pixel with the same index in one of the other images.